mincong-h/mincong-h.github.io/_posts/2018-01-03-ocp-java-8-review-notes.md

   enclose the code within a `try` block or declare it to be rethrown in the calling method's declaration.
 This is also known as the _handle-or-declare_ rule.
+- A method can throw a runtime exception or error irrespective of whether its name is included in the `throws` clause.
+- A method can throw a _subclass_ of the exception mentioned in its `throws` clause but not a superclass.
+- A method can declare to throw any type of exception, checked or unchecked, even if it doesn't.
+- But a `try` block _cannot_ define a `catch` block for a checked exception (other than `Exception`) if the `try` block doesn't throw that checked exception or use a method that declares to throw that checked exception.

+**Custom exceptions:**

+- Custom exceptions help you restrict the escalation of implementation-specific exceptions to higher layers.
+For example, `SQLException` thrown by data access code can be wrapped within a custom exception and rethrown.

+**Overriding methods that throw exceptions:**

+- If a method in the base class doesn't declare to throw any checked exception, the overriding method in the derived class _cannot_ throw any checked exception.
+- If a method in the base class declares to throw a checked exception, the overriding method in the derived class can choose _not to_ declare to throw any checked exception.
+- Subclass _cannot_ override a method in the base class, if it declares to throw a more generic checked exception.
+- Moethod overriding rules apply only to checked exceptions.
+They don't apply to runtime exceptions or errors.

+**try statement with multi-catch and finally clauses:**

+- The exceptions that you catch in a multi-`catch` block cannot share an _inheritance_ relationship.
+If you try to do so, your code won't compile.
+- Declare more specific exceptions at the top, more general ones at the bottom.

+**Auto-close resources with try-with-resources statement:**

+- A try-with-resources block might not be followed by a `catch` or a `finally` block.
+This is unlike a regular `try` block, which must be followed by either a `catch` or a `finally` block.

 **Assertions:**